Dimer models and group actions: Group actions on dimer models

 \begin{example} The triangle $\Delta$ formed as the junior simplex for the subgroup $\frac{1}{12}(1,7,4)$ admits the above two non-isomorphic dihedral actions, where $G_1\cong D_{5,2}$ in the Yau-Yu notation (see \cite[B1, p.12]{YY93}).
 The group $G_0$ is not included in the Yau-Yu classification since the (isomorphic) group $\widetilde{G}=\Span{\frac{1}{12}(1,7),\left(\begin{smallmatrix}0&1\\1&0\end{smallmatrix}\right)}\subset\GL(2,\bC)$ is not small. \end{example}

-Correspondingly, we have to twist the action of $H$ on the path algebra $\bC \Gamma$. \begin{lemma} Under Assumptions \ref{as:polygon} and \ref{as:vertex}, there exists a pefect matching $D_0$ which is fixed by the action of $H$. \end{lemma} \begin{proof} Let $\theta$ be a $v_0$-generated stability parameter which is fixed by $H$.
-Then there exists a $\theta$-stable perfect matching $D_o$ corresponding to the origin, which is fixed by the $H$-action. \end{proof}
+Correspondingly, we have to twist the action of $H$ on the path algebra $\bC \Gamma$. \begin{lemma} Under Assumptions \ref{as:polygon} and \ref{as:vertex}, there exists a perfect matching $D_0$ which is fixed by the action of $H$. \end{lemma} \begin{proof} Notice that the action of $H$ on $Q_0$ induces an action of $H$ on the set of stability parameters.
+Then there exists a $v_0$-generated stability parameter $\theta$ fixed by this action.
+Let $D_0$ be the $\theta$-stable perfect matching corresponding to the origin.
+Then it is easy to see that $D_0$ is fixed by the $H$-action. \end{proof}

 Using the invariant perfect matching $D_0$, we twist the natural action of $H$ on $\bC Q$ as

 Notice that this twist preserves the relation and thus gives an action of $H$ on $\bC\Gamma=\bC Q/\scI$.